tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

-I went on a fossil collection trip a month ago with a group of students and professors to Utah—or that’s what everyone else thinks.
+I went on a fossil collection trip to Utah a month ago with a group of students and professors—or that’s what everyone else thinks.

-We didn’t just go to collect fossils…we went to collect live material.
+We didn’t just go to collect fossils…we went to collect live specimens.
 If I had known what would happen, I wouldn’t have gone in the first place.
 I should have said no. I should have taken a thesis opportunity in Wyoming, North Dakota, or Australia.
 But instead, I traveled back to the Cretaceous and haven’t been the same since.

 It started when my professor, Dr. Jameson reached out to me.
 It was an email about a thesis opportunity.
 She remembered a recent conversation we had about the evolution of angiosperms and decline of gymnosperms in the late Cretaceous…I agreed to continue the conversation in person—only because she insisted on it.
 Said that email wasn’t safe.